OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 The drift correction should be applied to the oxygen concentration, not the measured phase (Bittig et al, 2018).

+## Sensor time response correction
+In all but the most homogeneous waters it is essential to correct for the slow time response of optodes.
+This is particularly critical for optodes using the “standard” black foils.
+Correction requires the collection of optode phase and temperature and therefore the instruments and gliders should be configured to collect these variables and not just oxygen concentration or saturation.
+Accurate time-stamps for these data are required to be able to perform this correction.

+- add rest after join discussion and convergence

 # Data delivery to public open access archives

 # Acknowledgement